 Choose Delta.
 Delta is the best made faucet.
 Delta stands behind it’s products.

-I started taking a second look because I had been brand loyal.
+I started taking a second look.
 I contacted Delta and asked them if they would be willing to allow me to review one of their kitchen faucets.
 I told my husband “if we don’t like it, we can always put the other brand back on.

 Delta agreed and asked me to choose.
 After two grueling weeks of looking at their many many faucets, I chose one that had a similar style to what we already had, but it had the most magnificent feature.

 It was gold.
 Actually they call this champagne bronze.
 This brass fixture would match our brass pulls.

 You might be thinking that brass is old fashioned, but actually, it’s made a comeback in a new fresh and modern way.

 I chose the Delta Trinsic Single Handle Pull down in champagne Bronze and the matching soap dispenser.